AetherModel/swsss2023/day_06/README.md

 - Use the tri-diagonal solver to solve for a steady-state Laplace equation in which x goes from 0 - 10, with dx = 0.25, and T(0) = 200.0
-and T(10) = 800.0
+and T(10) = 800.0.
+- Add a source term that is 5.0 between x = 2 and x = 7.
+- Make plots with nice labels and such to convince people that you have the correct solution.

 ##Assignment 3:

-- Use the tri-diagonal solver to solve for a steady-state Laplace equation in which x goes from 0 - 10, with dx = 0.25, and T(0) = 200.0
+- Use the tri-diagonal solver to solve for a steady-state Poisson equation in which x goes from 0 - 10, with dx = 0.25, and T(0) = 200.0
 and T(-1) = T(-2) (i.e., zero gradient).
+- Add a source term that is 5.0 between x = 2 and x = 7.
+- Make plots with nice labels and such to convince people that you have the correct solution.

 ##Assignment 4: